Bluesnarfing: Description

 Bluesnarfing exploits vulnerabilities in the OBject EXchange protocol used for Bluetooth device communication, involving hackers who use tools like Bluediving to detect susceptible devices.
 Once a vulnerable device is identified, hackers establish a connection and employ Bluesnarfing tools to extract data.
 These tools, available on the dark web or developed by hackers, enable attackers to access sensitive information from compromised devices.

 Any device with its Bluetooth connection turned on and set to "discoverable" (able to be found by other Bluetooth devices in range) may be susceptible to Bluejacking and possibly to Bluesnarfing if there is a vulnerability in the vendor's software.
 By turning off this feature, the potential victim can be safer from the possibility of being Bluesnarfed; although a device that is set to "hidden" may be Bluesnarfable by guessing the device's MAC address via a brute force attack.
 As with all brute force attacks, the main obstacle to this approach is the sheer number of possible MAC addresses.
 Bluetooth uses a 48-bit unique MAC Address, of which the first 24 bits are common to a manufacturer.
 The remaining 24 bits have approximately 16.8 million possible combinations, requiring an average of 8.4 million attempts to guess by brute force.

 Prevalence

 Attacks on wireless systems have increased along with the popularity of wireless networks.
 Attackers often search for rogue access points, or unauthorized wireless devices installed in an organization's network and allow an attacker to circumvent network security.
 Rogue access points and unsecured wireless networks are often detected through war driving, which is using an automobile or other means of transportation to search for a wireless signal over a large area.
 Bluesnarfing is an attack to access information from wireless devices that transmit using the Bluetooth protocol.
 With mobile devices, this type of attack is often used to target the international mobile equipment identity (IMEI).
 Access to this unique piece of data enables the attackers to divert incoming calls and messages to another device without the user's knowledge.

+While Bluesnarfing was a widespread threat in the mid-2000s, its prevalence has plummeted.
+This is primarily due to the transition from "Legacy Pairing" to Secure Simple Pairing (SSP) and the introduction of the Bluetooth 4.0 (Low Energy) and 5.0+ specifications, which mandate AES-128 encryption and improved authentication layers.